Cerebrum internal capsule

 3. 1st & 2nd imaginary lines

-* 1st imaginary line drawn between parieto-occipital sulcus and preoccipital notch separate occipital lobe from parietal & temporal lobe.
+* 1st imaginary line drawn between parieto-occipital sulcus and pre-occipital notch separate occipital lobe from parietal & temporal lobe.

 Note:

-Elevated part known as gyrus.
+The elevated part is known as the gyrus.

-Depressed part known as the sulcus.
+The depressed part is known as the sulcus.

 The cerebral cortex is folded into gyrus which are separated from each other by sulci.